adautomendes/markdown-sample/markdown-sample.md

 oranges
   : Citrus!
 tomatoes
-  : There's no "e" in tomatoe.
+  : There's no %e% in tomatoe.

 Again, text is indented 4 spaces.
 (Put a blank line between each term/definition pair to spread things out more.)

-Here's a "line block":
+Here's a %line block%:

 | Line one
 |   Line too